Sitecore/Sitecore.HabitatHome.Commerce/docs/installation.md

 Note: Build target **`Initial`** only needs to be executed successfully during the initial deployment.
 Subsequent deployments can be made by running the **`Default`** Cake build target: `.\build.ps1` (without target specification).

+### Set Custom Hostnames (optional)

+If you set custom hostnames for this deployement, you need to set them in some Sitecore items after deployment.

+Master database:
+- `/sitecore/content/Habitat SXA Sites/Habitat Home/Settings/Site Grouping/Habitat Home`: Set the Sitecore website hostname in the "Host Name" field.

+Core database:
+- `/sitecore/client/Applications/Launchpad/PageSettings/Buttons/Commerce/BusinessTools`: Set the commerce business tools URL in  the "Link" field.

 ### Deploy Engine

 The next step will deploy Habitat Home's custom Commerce Engine with its relevant plugin and load the catalog, inventory and promotions.